anand121shah/BofA_Irivng_Reviews/README.md

 The code generates insights and analysis on the Google reviews data, including sentiment analysis, sentiment distribution, data visualizations, and machine learning classification accuracy. 📈🤓

-## Contributing 👥

-Contributions are welcome!
-If you find any issues or have suggestions for improvement, please open an issue or submit a pull request. 🙌❤️